hawkinse/yagbe/README.md

 # Yagbe #

 Yagbe (Yet Another Gameboy Emulator) is an emulator for the original 1989 Nintendo Gameboy and 1998 Gameboy Color written in C++, with SDL 2 for input, rendering and sound.
 It currently can run many games without link cable support.
-Games can be ran by themselves, or with a DMG/MGB boot rom for slightly higher compatibility.
+Game roms can be ran by themselves, or with a system boot rom for slightly higher compatibility and GBC colorization of black and white games.

 ### Arguments ###
 * **-r /path/to/rom.gb** Path to rom image.
 * **-b /path/to/bootrom** Optional.
-Path to a DMG or MGB boot rom.
-GBC boot roms are not yet supported.
+Path to a DMG/MGB/GBC boot rom.
 * **-s n** Optional.
 Scales the window size by n from default 160x144.
 * **-dmg** Run games in original Gameboy mode, regardless of GBC support
-* **-gbc** Run games in Gameboy Color mode, regardless of GBC support
+* **-gbc** Run games in Gameboy Color mode, regardless of GBC support.

 ### Controls ###
 * **D-Pad** - Arrow keys